The Tavistock adult psychoanalytic psychotherapy training (M1)

-Your progress is assessed throughout the course through our bi-annual progression board.
+Your progress is assessed throughout the course through our termly progression board.
 These progression board meetings comprise all the key people involved in your training – your tutor, your supervisors and the course lead.
-They take place in December and July each year.
+They take place in December, March and July each year.

 Formal reports from your supervisors, alongside feedback from your tutor. are discussed at the board and this information informs the board’s decisions regarding whether you are given permission to progress further in the training.

 When you have completed all of the clinical and academic requirements, the board decides whether you have reached the level required for qualification.

 All teaching takes places on Thursday afternoons from 1.45pm to 5.00pm during term time.

 However, you will be expected to be present for the majority of the day on Thursdays as there are other key clinical meetings and supervisions that take place in the morning and lunch time period.

 This is a demanding course and whilst it can be done on a part-time basis you should expect to spend a minimum of 20 hours a week on the key components.